IanLawrence/guide/deploy/web/chef.md

-# Deploying to a Hosted/Cloud Server
+# Automated Deployment to a Hosted/Cloud Server

 ## Requirements